dmark/auth0-rules-per-app/README.md

-5. Run the app.
+4. Run the app.

 ```bash
 npm start
 ```

 The app will be served at `localhost:3000`.
-To deploy the application to Heroku create an account in https://www.heroku.com/.
+To deploy the application to Heroku create an account in https://www .heroku.com/.
 Then commit the application source files to heroku repo.
-I recommend using the [heroku cli](https://devcenter.heroku.com/articles/heroku-cli) Add the settings from .env file to https://dashboard.heroku.com/apps/your-app-name/settings
+I recommend using the [heroku cli](https://devcenter.heroku.com/articles/heroku-cli).
+Add the settings from .env file to https://dashboard.heroku.com/apps/your-app-name/settings

-You might choose to deploy your app with any other service provider as per your comfort with their service.
+You might choose to deploy your app with any other service provider as per your comfort level with their service.

 ## Explanation of code logic